-In actuality the formula isn’t without a nugget of truth.
-Your clients and your price strategy are definitely related.
-If you price you materials at $20k, you’re probably looking at enterprise level clients.
+In actuality, the formula isn’t without a nugget of truth.
+Your customers and your price strategy are related.
+If you price your materials at $20k, you’re probably looking for enterprise level clients.
 Presumably, you have the capabilities to deliver or to capabilities to get to the point where you can deliver that level of service.
 From the opposite perspective, pricing your product low is going to attract clients who are looking for the lower price points.

 Lower Price Points

-At some point in moving down the pricing continuum – from the $20k above, to …let’s say $150 you’re going to reach a prospective client that is not really ready to engage in web design, SEO, and/or social media management.
-Is that bad?
+At some point in moving down the pricing continuum – from the $20k above, to …let’s say $150 you’re going to reach a prospective client that is not ready to engage in web design, SEO, and social media management.
+Is so terrible?
 No, not if you’re open, honest, and upfront to both yourself and prospective clients regarding the value of your time.
-After all, we live in a world where it is absolutely possible to get a website for $150, and probably less.
+After all, we live in a world where it is possible to get a website for $150, and probably less.
 But, if you’re a buyer, I’d caution against that extreme too.

-Buying a website is akin to buying a new car.
-You can buy the cheapest car you can find, but at some point as you seek the cheapest product, the better value isn’t the cheapest price up front.
+Buying a website is akin to the purchase of a new car.
+You can buy the cheapest car you can find, but at some point, as you seek the cheapest product, the better value isn’t the lowest price up front.
 And the same works as you start going more expensive too.
-The better value isn’t necessarily the more expensive car once you reach a certain point.
-Somewhere between (or the entire spectrum) between a Kia and an Acura sit the middle 80% of cars that return a solid value when compared with the extremes.
+The better value isn’t necessarily the more expensive car.
+Once you reach a certain point, somewhere between (or the entire spectrum) between a Kia and an Acura sit the middle 80% of cars that return a substantial value when compared with the extremes.
 I digress

 More on Customers & Different Price Points

-Customers have different price points but that should be expected.
-This is business, not fantasy.
-Some customers will have deeper pockets for the delivery of product but they will be much harder to find.
+Customers have different price points, but that is no surprise.
+This, after all, is business, not fantasy.
+Some clients will have deeper pockets for the delivery of product, but they will be much harder to find.
 Here’s what you can probably expect.

 Of course, the pool of potential business owners is much more vast than the 1000 listed above, but it lays out a basic calculus for client value.
-The 3 clients with $2k budgets will, by rough logic, equal the same revenue as 12 of the $500 clients.
-Of course 3 clients are much easier to manage from a scaling up, production, and client engagement perspective – so that’s preferable from an effort perspective.
+The 3 customers with $2k budgets will, by rough logic, equal the same revenue as 12 of the $500 clients.
+Of course, 3 customers are much easier to manage from a scaling up, production, and customer engagement perspective – so that’s preferable from an effort perspective.
 You can maximize your revenue and minimize your work focusing on landing these gigs.
 Right?

 Well, that depends, can you land all those gigs?
-Because you’re not the only production house in town.
+You’re not the only production house in town!
 Web designers are as common as oil change shops, maybe even more so.
 And the production value between one designer to the next is more varied.
 If a person has ever been worried about taking their car into a Jiffy Lube, they should be doubly cautious about taking their business to a random web designer.
 The web designer can do more damage to their business than a bad oil change can to their car.
-We’ll talk about this soon.

 Bottom of the Barrel Clients?